Welfare state: Gender and welfare

 Esping-Andersen's welfare typology is often criticized by feminists for being gender blind.
 According to Keerty Nakray, Esping-Andersen's three types of dimensions (state and market relations, stratification, and social citizenship rights) does not acknowledge unpaid care-work done by women within the household economy.
 This failure of recognizing unpaid work is due to the fact that welfare states are focused on the male-breadwinner concept.
 Because Esping-Andersen argued that the welfare state set the stage for employment evolution, the lack of gender analysis creates an unintended emphasis on male employment.

 Welfare Scholar Peter Dwyer goes further to consider the question of gender and citizenship by showing that it is not gender blind, but citizenship by default is considered masculine, and women are not given citizenship rights.
 Dwyer explains that citizenship that is considered "male" is seen as "public citizens" who have traits like rationality and impartiality that make them responsible citizens.
 On the other hand, Dwyer lays out women's construction of "private non-citizen," where women are the opposite of men, being irrational, emotional, and ill-equipped to handle the responsibilities of citizenship.
 This construction of men and women helps explain why citizenship rights and welfare rights are more difficult for women to access.
 All of these inequities in citizenship rights are only made more intense when other intersectional factors are considered including race, class, sexuality, and education.
 Dwyer then introduces the concepts of the "caregiver parity model" and the "universal breadwinner model" as ways to allow women easier access to the welfare state.
 In the caregiver parity model, according to Reid, women have equal access to childcare.
 This then allows women to access the labor market freely, offering them the same opportunity as when they receive welfare benefits.
 On the other hand, the universal breadwinner model, as explained by Lister, focuses less on care work responsibilities and more on women's economic employment opportunities with the belief that access to employment will lead to more equal welfare benefits.
 As pointed out by Dwyer, both models allow significant opportunities and challenges for advancing women's welfare citizenship.

 Sociologist Ann Shola Orloff reframes the three dimensions with a gendered lens.
 As she reframes, Orloff incorporates gender and expands the decommodification index within three dimensions: 1) focus on families and the welfare states in state and market relations, 2) including the relationship between gender and labor in stratifications on social provisions, 3) how men and women are dependent on the labor market and the effect of welfare on decommodification for both genders.
-Reframing the decommodification index with a gendered lens ensures women doing care-work don't get left behind within the welfare state.
+Reframing the decommodification index with a gendered lens ensures women doing care-work are not left behind within the welfare state.